RAbraham/jaya/README.md

 # Features
-## Readability Deployability
+## Readability
-Currently(STATE OF THE ART, KONRAD!), we specify our deployment as a `JSON` dictionary.
+Currently(STATE OF THE ART, KONRAD!), we can specify our deployment as a `JSON` dictionary.
 For a very simple pipeline, check out the PSEUDO ABSOLUTELY INCORRECT CloudFormation JSON Dict

 ```json
 {